 While families are encouraged to solicit outside support, this is NOT required.
-To make a FAMILY contribution, you may submit a single check or donate on line by clicking here.
 Please make your most generous donation possible today!

 Why is participation in this fundraiser a requirement?

 Proceeds from Lion’s Leap are established as a line item in the school budget and are critical to meeting school expenses each year.
 These funds support important educational expenses from technology to new textbooks, offering ongoing teacher education, and underwriting special programs like the Collins Writing Program.
-Our goal this year is $125,000, about 20% more than last year.
-Each family’s participation is important to reach this goal.
+Each family’s participation is important to reach our goal.

 How can we promote Lion’s Leap to others in our family or community?

-On the day of the Pep Rally, Sept.
-2, each student will receive a donation envelope with details about prizes for their efforts to support the school.
+Each student received a donation envelope with details about Lion's Leap.
 The envelope has a place to record donations.
 Donations for Lion’s Leap can also be made on-line by clicking Donate Now.
-You also seek pledges by copying this link and pasting it into an email to family and friends allowing them to donate on-line.
+You can also seek pledges by copying this link and pasting it into an email to family and friends allowing them to donate on-line.
 For a sample email click here.